kazurayam/CompositeExecutionProfileInKatalonStudio/README2.md

 I have already showed a minimalistic example above.

+1. Make sure you have an Execution Profile named `default`, which does NOT contain a GlobalVariable named `URL`.

-1. Create a Exceution Profile named `ProductionEnv` with a GlobalVariable named `URL` in String type with value of `http://demoaut.katlaon.com/`.
+2. Create an Exceution Profile named `ProductionEnv` with a GlobalVariable named `URL` of String type with value of `http://demoaut.katlaon.com/`.

-2. Create a Test Case with any name; e.g, `minimal`.
+3. Create a Test Case with any name; e.g, `minimal`.
 The script should be:

 ```
 CustomKeywords."com.kazurayam.ks.globalvariable.ExecutionProfilesLoader.loadProfile"("ProductionEnv")

 println "GlobalVariable.URL=" + GlobalVariable.URL
 ```

-3. or you can also write
+4. or you can also write
 ```
-import com.kazurayam.ks.globalvariable.ExecutionProfilesLoader
+import com.kazurayam.ks.globalvariable.

-new ExecutionProfilesLoader().loadProfile"("ProductionEnv")
+new ExecutionProfilesLoader().loadProfile("ProductionEnv")

 println "GlobalVariable.URL=" + GlobalVariable.URL
 ```

-4. Execute the test case while you specify "default" Execution Profile.
+5. Run the "minimal" Test Case while you choose the "default" Execution Profile.
 You should find the following output in the Console.
 The value `http://demoaut.katalon.com/` is loaded from the `ProductionEnv` Execution Profile by the Custom keyword.

 ```
 GlobalVariable.URL=http://demoaut.katalon.com/